GoogleCloudPlatform/bigquery-long-running-jobs-metric-exporter/README.md

 # bigquery-long-running-jobs-metric-exporter

-This repository contains a [Google Cloud Workflow](https://cloud.google.com/workflows?hl=en) that exports a count of long running BigQuery queries into Google [Cloud Monitoring](https://cloud.google.com/monitoring?hl=en) as a [user-defined metric](https://cloud.google.com/monitoring/custom-metrics).
+This repository contains a Google Cloud Workflow that monitors and exports a custom metric into Google Cloud Monitoring for "long running jobs".
+The definition of a long running job is configurable.
+A job is defined as long running if it is still running at the point the Workflow executes, and it has been running for longer than the defined threshold.

+This Workflow can handle monitoring BigQuery jobs in multiple projects, and multiple regions, each of which can be easily configured.

-The monitored projects, and BigQuery regions are configurable, alongside the query duration that constitutes "long running".
-Once deployed, this Workflow exports a custom GAUGE metric `custom.googleapis.com/bigquery/long_running_jobs` labelled with the project ID and BigQuery region with the count of long running queries.
+Once deployed, this Workflow exports a custom GAUGE metric `custom.googleapis.com/bigquery/long_running_jobs` labelled with the project ID and BigQuery region with the count of long running jobs.

-You are then able to use the standard Google Cloud Monitoring tool set such as alerting, and dashboarding to monitor these queries.
+You are then able to use the standard Google Cloud Monitoring tool set such as alerting, and dashboarding to monitor these jobs.

 ## How it works

-The Workflow is invoked by Cloud Scheduler, with a payload containing the configuration.
-An example payload is as follows:
+The Workflow is invoked by Cloud Scheduler, by default it will be invoked every 5 minutes (but this is configurable).

+Cloud Scheduler invokes the Workflow with a payload containing information on the project ID's, and BigQuery regions to monitor for long running jobs, alongside some other configuration.

+An example of the payload is shown below:

 ```
 {